The FireDragon browser

 Notable features 🔥 #

-There are some features which I absolutely love about this browser:
+There are some features that I love about this browser:

 - Enhanced KDE integration thanks to OpenSUSE patches